-OLDCODEX deliver their best album to date with LADDERLESS.
+OLDCODEX sharpened their skills and showcase a polished and more mature rock sound, delivering their best album to date with LADDERLESS.

 Title: LADDERLESS Label: Lantis Release date: 31/07/19 Genre: Pop-punk/Punk-rock

 01. Parasite 02.
 One Side 03.
 Selector 04.
 Heading to Over 05.
 Sight Over The Battle 06.
 Clock 07.
 My Background One 08.
 Deeply Mind 09.
 Growth Arrow 10. falling down 11.
 Follow the Graph

 [A note: all previously reviewed tracks were re-reviewed]

 A dark, distant melody serves as the greeting card to PARASITE.
 The song take pride in its hard-hitting drums, heavy guitar riffs and dirty slap bass melodies.

 The song has a comfortable pacing that makes it easy to impact the listener while creating the perfect stage for Ta_2’s vocals to impress.

 A mix of clean, raspy vocals and screamo make this song a blast to listen to.
 And with this OLDCODEX kick off LADDERLESS in great fashion.

 Exciting guitar riffs lead the way for one side, song already known by the band’s fans.
 Raging guitar riffs, powerful, bass-driven drums and a thunderous bass line create a sound made to headbang along to.

 Its fast pace turns this song into an enjoyable tune.